hiroaki/leaflet-partially-editable-polyline/README.md

 ### `startEditing(latlng)`

-Starts an editing session around the vertex nearest to the supplied Leaflet `LatLng`.
+Starts an editing session around the point nearest to the supplied Leaflet `LatLng`.

 ```js
 editor.startEditing(latlng);
 ```

-The argument must be a Leaflet `LatLng`.
+The argument must be a Leaflet `LatLng` (an instance of the same Leaflet module's `LatLng` class).
+Anything else throws a `TypeError`; `editingerror` is not fired in this case.

 The method does not accept a point index or a Leaflet event object.
 If the caller has a Leaflet event, pass its `latlng` property explicitly: